weaveworks/weave/README.md

 Weave connects Docker containers deployed across multiple hosts, as if they were all plugged into the same network switch.

+With weave you can easily construct applications consisting of multiple containers, running anywhere.

 ## Installation

 Each host needs to have the following installed